NBC Boston Highlights the Museum for Black History Month

 Reflections on the Performance by the US Slave Song Project’s Spiritual Choir

 We were delighted to host a free concert by the US Slave Song Project Inc. on the Royall House & Slave Quarters museum grounds on Sunday, August 3rd.
-The Spiritual Choir drew a large crowd, and the comfortably cool weather made for a lovelsongs_of_slaveryy afternoon.
+The Spiritual Choir drew a large crowd, and the comfortably cool weather made for a lovely afternoon.

 Read the Project’s two blog posts about the event, and visit their website here, as well as a commentary in the Vineyard Gazette here.